French Conversation Practice: 10 French Dialogue Scripts to Boost Your Speaking Skills

 MÉDECIN: Vous devriez vous reposer.
 Je conseille aussi beaucoup d’eau et de soupe.
 (You should rest.
 I also recommend a lot of water and soup.)

 Keep in mind that most French doctors and hospitals measure temperature in Celsius as opposed to Fahrenheit.

 Further, a medical doctor is not a docteur in French; that more commonly denotes someone who has received their PhD.

 Why Use Dialogue Examples to Study French?

-Plus, dialogues that come with audio components (we’ll cover several later in this post) also help you hear authentic French pronunciation.
-This alone is extremely beneficial for French learners: Having a great French accent is half the battle to expressing yourself in a conversation.
+- Dialogues that come with audio components also help you hear authentic French pronunciation.
+This alone is extremely beneficial for French learners.
+Having a great French accent is half the battle to expressing yourself in a conversation.

-It may seem awkward if you’re by yourself, but a script (like a conversation) is meant to be spoken out loud.
+It may seem awkward if you’re by yourself, but a script, like a real conversation, is meant to be spoken out loud.
 Again, taking the time to really focus on what you sound like does pay off.

 To get the most out of audio French dialogues, I suggest a three-step study program: